O-Memis/gene_expression_microarray/README.md

-# Gene Expression Microarray Classification
+# Classification of Gene Expression Levels by Microarray Datasets

 This repository implements an end-to-end classification pipeline for benchmark microarray gene-expression datasets.
-It focuses on (i) selecting a compact set of informative genes and (ii) comparing multiple classifiers under cross-validation and held-out testing.
+It focuses on (i) selecting a compact set of informative genes and (ii) comparing multiple classifiers under cross-validation and held-out testing. <br><br>

 ## Datasets